hluk/CopyQ/docs/installation.rst

     sudo apt install copyq
     # copyq-plugins and copyq-doc is splitted out and can be installed independently

-On **Ubuntu** set up the official PPA repository and install the app from terminal.
+On **Ubuntu** set up the official PPA repository and install the app from terminal:

 .. code-block:: bash